fadhlaouir/create-express-node-starter/README.md

 ## Installation

-To create a new Express.js project using npx-create-express-node-starter, simply run the following command:
+To create a new Express.js project using create-express-node-starter, simply run the following command:

 ```
 npx create-express-node-starter